-There’re about a dozen classic Christmas films out there that populate every fam’s Yuletide movie marathon–schmaltzy family fare that checks all the heartwarming boxes we want to binge during the holiday season: love stories, family values, a ~magical~ twist of fate.
-Typical faves run the gamut from LOVE ACTUALLY to ELF to SERENDIPITY and THE SANTA CLAUSE et al, but we’ve been converted by a recent argument that some of the greatest Christmas flicks of all time are none other than the hellish pagan cult known as the Harry Potter franchise.
+There’re about a dozen classic Christmas films out there that populate every fam’s Yuletide movie marathon–schmaltzy family fare that checks all the heartwarming boxes we want to consume during the holiday season: love stories, family values, a magical twist of fate.
+Typical faves run the gamut from LOVE ACTUALLY to ELF to SERENDIPITY and THE SANTA CLAUSE, but we’ve been converted by a recent argument that some of the greatest Christmas flicks of all time are none other than the hellish pagan cult known as the Harry Potter franchise.

 Harry Potter and the Sorcerer’s Stone

 Remember how fucking PSYCHED little bb orphan Harry was to spend Christmas at Hogwarts with his new BFF Ron?
-Remember how lonely and oppressed and unloved he was all those years at the Dursleys and how how shocked he was to get presents???
-DO YOU REMEMBER THE LOOK ON THAT SWEET TINY BESPECTACLED FACE??
-DO YOU REMEMBER WHEN RON SAID “HAPPY CHRISTMAS, HARRY” AND THEN HARRY SAID “HAPPY CHRISTMAS, RON” AND FOR ONE SHINING WEASLEY-SWEATERED MOMENT EVERYTHING WAS RIGHT IN THE WORLD?
+Remember how lonely and oppressed and unloved he was all those years at the Dursleys and how shocked he was to get presents???
+DO YOU REMEMBER THE LOOK ON THAT SWEET, TINY, BESPECTACLED FACE??
+DO YOU REMEMBER WHEN RON SAID “HAPPY CHRISTMAS, HARRY,” AND THEN HARRY SAID “HAPPY CHRISTMAS, RON,” AND FOR ONE SHINING WEASLEY-SWEATERED MOMENT EVERYTHING WAS RIGHT IN THE WORLD?
+DO YOU???

 Not to mention that it’s also around this Christmas that Harry manages to see his dead parents for the first time via the Mirror Erised.
 Joy, love, loss, longing.
 These are the ~special feelings~ you’ve been chasing with all those repeat watches of LOVE ACTUALLY.

 Harry Potter and the Chamber of Secrets